 She has, with the help of the Melbourne Football club, established The Broadbridge Education Centre on Thailand's Phi Phi Island.
 This centre assists young people affected by the tsunami, allowing them to continue to learn after such devastation.
 The Reach Broadbridge Fund also raises money to take Reach's youth programs to South Australia (Troy's home state).

 “Something that I've always lived by - and Troy lived by, too - is that no matter what happens you have got to keep going.
-Troy always believed that you could turn a negative into a positive,” Trisha says In 2006, Australia celebrated Trisha’s achievements and contribution by awarding her Young Australian of the Year.
+Troy always believed that you could turn a negative into a positive,” Trisha says in 2006, Australia celebrated Trisha’s achievements and contribution by awarding her Young Australian of the Year.
 During this year, she was a contestant on Channel 9’s “Torvill and Dean’s: Dancing on Ice”.

 Trisha completed her Graduate Diploma International Development at RMIT University and 2006-2009 Advisory Board Member of the Youth Mental Health Fund (Department of Health and Ageing) and Board Member of Family Life.
 In 2007, Trisha was a philanthropic advisor for ANZ Trustees, managing charitable foundations.
+Trisha was also appointed as the CEO of AFL Tasmania.